krmboya/weather-data/README.txt

 - The first two rows and the last row can be safely ignored

-- If the maximum spread appears in two days, the first one found will be returned
+- If the maximum spread appears in two or more days, the first one found will be returned

 Tested in Python 2.7